davidfurlong87/Java-Projects/README.md

 ## Java Persistence API Project
 This project involves creating Data Access Objects (DAOs) and annotating data models to persist data in a SQL database.

+#Logging
+A basic example of logging in Java.